 I know Moorestown memorialized the Buttonwood that was near Main Street, but I believe that this was the HUGE tree I remember most in the back of the Friend's graveyard on Second Street.
-Well maybe not, but the Second Street one was every bit as big as that!
+Well probably not, but the Second Street one was every bit as big as that!

 The Friends or Quakers landed in 1677 in Burlington, NJ on the ship the Kent.
 Other ships soon followed.
 Burlington was where they would stay in one community for several years before branching out to their lands.
 Burlington was a thriving community before Philadelphia was established in 1682.
 About the first order of business was to build a road from Burlington to Salem.
 The Old Salem Road, or Kings Highway was started in 1682.
 Part of it was what is now Main Street in Moorestown.
 This is the reason places like Mount Holly, Moorestown, and Haddonfield have so many homes that predate most ever built in Maple Shade.
-Maple Shade got its start for two reasons- The road that would later be built going to Camden and on to Market Street Philadelphia, and then the rail road.
+Maple Shade got its start for two reasons- The road that would later be built going to Market Street Philadelphia, and then the rail road.

 Moorestown for its first 200 plus years referred to but Main Street, Second Street, Third Street, and an area east of Chester Avenue as it was a village in Chester.
 See the below 1905 map of Chester with the Moorestown area highlighted.
 One can note a mile stone at Holly Avenue in Maple Shade saying 2 miles to Moorestown for instance when now it would be a much less distance.